Emotional Flooding: How To Cope With Overflowing Emotions

 There are many resources available for individuals struggling to deal with difficult emotions.
 Below are a few tried-and-true favorites:

 1. The Highly Sensitive Person-How to Thrive When the World Overwhelms You by Elaine N. Aron, offers a wealth of knowledge for highly sensitive people and anyone who wants to understand how these individuals experience the world around them.
 The book includes quizzes that will help you recognize your own sensitivities, information on how relationships are impacted by sensitivity, and techniques to help with emotional overload.
-If you're highly sensitive, this resource will help you feel empowered and less alone.
+If you're highly sensitive, this resource can help you feel empowered and less alone.

-2. Calming the Emotional Storm by Sheri Van Dijk, MSW will guide you in understanding, expressing, and processing difficult emotions.
+2. Calming the Emotional Storm by Sheri Van Dijk, MSW can guide you in understanding, expressing, and processing difficult emotions.
 This is a great resource for banishing nagging fears and persistent worries.
 The author explains how to get through a crisis without experiencing an emotional overload.
 This practical guide includes helpful exercises and a section devoted to debunking common misconceptions about emotions.

 How online therapy can help